charliecalvert/CloudNotes/Courseware-2017-08/Schedule.md

 ## Monday

-There will be two sections on Monday
+There will be several topics covered on Monday, but the two most important will be on **VirtualBox and Linux**, and the section on **Git**.

 | Time        | Description           |
 |-------------|:---------------------:|